 The holidays are a magical time in Chicago, especially with kids in tow.
-Your little ones will be awed by the city’s massive Christmas tree, a free zoo covered in half a million lights, and a whimsical holiday parade with both Santa and Mickie Mouse.
-Here’s your bucket list for the best kid-friendly holiday activities in Chicago.
+Your little ones will be awed by the city’s massive Christmas tree, free zoo covered in half a million lights, and whimsical holiday parade with both Santa and Mickie Mouse.
+Here’s your bucket list for the best kid-friendly holiday activities in Chicago for 2019.

-Twirl around on the city’s free ice skating rink in snow-covered Millennium Park.
-There’s no admission, and you can bring your own skates or rent a pair for $12 on weekdays, $14 on weekends and holidays.
+Twirl around on the city’s free ice skating rink, right below the iconic Cloud Gate sculpture (aka “The Bean”) in snow-covered Millennium Park.
+There’s no admission, and you can bring your own skates or rent a pair for $13 on weekdays, $15 on weekends and holidays.

 This annual celebration at the Museum of Science and Industry showcases a spectacular 45-foot Grand Tree, surrounded by 50 decorated trees representing Chicago’s diverse international communities and their holiday traditions.
 You’ll even be showered in indoor “snow.”
 The exhibit runs from November through January.